8 Best Electric Bikes for Women (and Buying Guide)

 Are all-terrain bikes the same as a mountain bike?

 While all-terrain electric bikes can be ridden in the mountains, they are not “mountain bikes”.
 True mountain bikes (eMTBs) are streamlined machines designed for taking on steep, narrow, and often technical, single-track trails (only wide enough to go single file).
-All-terrain bikes are too heavy, sit the rider too upright and are not technically proficient enough to tackle on single-track trails.
+All-terrain bikes are too heavy, sit the rider too upright, and are not technically proficient enough to take on single-track trails.

 All-terrain ebikes are typically used for city use on varied terrain, on dirt roads, or wider trails on which challenging technical terrain can often be avoided.
 While all-terrain bikes are much cheaper then eMTBs, they are cheaper for a reason and should not be considered as a replacement for eMTBs.